iDefense® Security Intelligence

 By understanding threats in context, iDefense is able to provide customers with advance warning of threats. iDefense generates qualified threat assessments to confirm the threat credibility posed by the latest malicious operations, to identify key actors involved, to reveal actors’ preferred TTPs, to notify customers of emerging threats and possible future attacks, and to alert clients of any proprietary data found “dumped” in underground forums.

 A set of hacktivist actors declared an operation against perceived corruption, leading an iDefense client to ask: “How credible is this threat?”
 By understanding threats in context, iDefense identified the key actors who played a critical role as well as their preferred TTPs.
-This enabled iDefense to provide the client with confirmation of the threat’s credibility, identification of key actor involvement, advanced warning of probable tactics and alerts for possible future attacks.
+This enabled iDefense to provide the client with confirmation of the threat’s credibility, identification of key actor involvement, advanced warning of probable tactics, and alerts for possible future attacks.

-Vulnerability Management is about prioritising patches and mitigating threats targeting known and unknown vulnerabilities.
+Vulnerability Management is about prioritizing patches and mitigating threats targeting known and unknown vulnerabilities.
 Vulnerabilities previously unknown to a software vendor are called zero-day vulnerabilities, so-called because no time has been given for patch development.
 Understanding the intricate relationships between vulnerabilities, exploits, adversaries and their associated TTPs can be a daunting challenge for even the most seasoned information security and risk management professional.

-The iDefense Vulnerability Management team researches, collects and analyses relevant and critical software vulnerabilities in more than 45,000 products from over 700 technology vendors, regularly providing deep and rigorous analysis of software vulnerabilities more than 100 days before public disclosure.
+The iDefense Vulnerability Management team researches, collects and analyzes relevant and critical software vulnerabilities in more than 45,000 products from over 700 technology vendors, regularly providing deep and rigorous analysis of software vulnerabilities more than 100 days before public disclosure.
 Zero-day vulnerabilities are discovered by our in-house lab and by leveraging a network of over 100 worldwide security research contributors through the iDefense Vulnerability Contributor Program (VCP).
 In-house vulnerability discovery is typically accomplished via source code audits and fuzz testing. iDefense also leverages a unique and extensive data set derived from Verisign’s Managed DNS Services infrastructure and DDoS Protection Services, which further enhances vulnerability discovery.

-iDefense provides vulnerability intelligence that informs customers how to prioritise software patches based on each vulnerability’s criticality.
+iDefense provides vulnerability intelligence that informs customers how to prioritize software patches based on each vulnerability’s criticality.
 For example, a customer once asked: “Regarding MS12-020 (CVE-2012-0002), is Windows® 2000 vulnerable?
 Should we patch?”
 In response, iDefense ran a publicly available proof-of-concept code against Windows® 2000 and confirmed that it was indeed vulnerable. iDefense then notified the customer that the workarounds provided by Microsoft® also worked on Windows® 2000.

 iDefense’s next-generation threat intelligence platform is built on graph database technology that allows all facets of threat intelligence (actors, malware, exploits, targets, vulnerabilities, etc.) to be stored in a central repository interconnected by links that provide rich context to all the content.
-This innovative technology significantly enhances the ability to detect and analyse threats while accelerating customer notification and remediation actions.
+This innovative technology significantly enhances the ability to detect and analyze threats while accelerating customer notification and remediation actions.

 iDefense IntelGraph provides the industry with the most comprehensive database of threat intelligence data collected from over 17 years of operation, combining technical, operational and human intelligence with Verisign’s proprietary data gleaned from the operation of critical Internet infrastructure.